How Do I Get Started?

 Guess what?
 In doing this, you already expanded your base beyond that of a single awards program and you are on your way to earning awesome wallpaper from multiple organizations!

-Where Do I Schedule My POTA & WWFF Activations?
+Where Do I Schedule My WWFF & POTA Dual-Park Activations?

 Before you go out on your activation, you should schedule the activation on both sites.
 By scheduling your activation, you give your chasers a heads up on approximately when you will be activating, and, as a result, will increase your chances of success by giving you more QSOs.